getify/TNG-Hooks/README.md

 hit();       // Hit count: 3
 ```

-Optionally, you can pass a third argument to `useReducer(..)` (argument `5` below), a value to be used to invoke the reducer immediately on just the initial pass.
+Optionally, you can pass a third argument to `useReducer(..)` (argument `5` below), a value to be used to invoke the reducer immediately only on the initial pass.

 For example: